holidayextras/partner-api-docs/site/intro.md

 The only system requirements are the ability to:

-*  make HTTPS requests;
+*  Make HTTPS requests;
-*  parse XML and/or JSON files.
+*  Parse XML and/or JSON files.

 ### Rate Limiting